aoyewol2/c-programs/type_converter/README.md

 # C Type Converter
 This program converts distance and weight.
+Used to learn command line input and flow control structures.

 ### Available conversions:
 - Kilograms to or from pounds